jrjones/blog.jrj.org/pages/what-i-use.md

         <h2>Password Management: <em>1Password</em></h2>
         <p>I use 1Password by AgileBits to generate secure passwords and keep track of them.</p>
         <p>To friends and family who ask, my recommendation varies by the user’s primary platform of choice.
 For Windows/Android users, I recommend LastPass, and for Mac/iOS users I recommend 1Password.
 Both 1Password and LastPass are available for all major mainstream platforms, but Mac users will be happier with 1P (even if they use Windows and/or Android on occasion like me) and Windows users will be happier with LastPass (even if they occasionally dip their toes in the Apple ecosystem.)</p>
-        <p>The other option here is Dashlane, which I mention because they seem to be very well funded, and have a neat password rotation feature.
-However, I have not yet had a chance to review their security architecture in depth, so I cannot recommend them yet.</p>

         <h2>Whole Disk Encryption: <em>BitLocker and FileVault</em></h2>
         <p>I strongly recommend the use of whole disk encryption technology for laptop and desktop computers.
 This will encrypt the entire contents of your drive with a key derived from your password so that if your hard drive falls into the wrong hands it is computationally infeasible to extract any of its contents.</p>

         <p>On Mac OS X, I use FileVault (though I only recommend this for Mac OS X version 10.6 and newer.)
 On Windows, I recommend BitLocker.
 Both are great technology, completely transparent to the user.</p>

         <p>There are other solutions, but none are as reliable and transparent as FileVault/Bitlocker.
-Unless your adversary is governmental (and even then, unless you are a MAJOR target) these will do their jobs.</p>
+Unless your adversary list includes nationstate actors (and even then, unless you are a MAJOR target) these will do their jobs.</p>

         <p>Both have options for backing up your decryption key to the cloud.
 In general, I recommend against doing this.
 You should back up your data so that if you find yourself unable to decrypt the drive you can simply restore from backup.
-Handing over your decryption keys to Apple or Microsoft to some extent defeats the purpose of encrypting your drive, and drastically reduces the security of the overall solution.</p>
+Handing over your decryption keys to Apple or Microsoft to some extent defeats the purpose of encrypting your drive, and drastically reduces the security of the overall solution.
+There is nobody I trust to keep encryption keys safe in the cloud, sorry.</p>

         <h2>Anti-Malware</h2>
         <p>I use Windows Defender on Windows 8/10, and Windows Security Essentials on Windows 7.
 It’s free, updates through Windows Update, and has minimal impact on system performance and resource utilization.
 In my experience, Microsoft does a good enough job of discovering threats.
 The default configuration is fine for most users (myself included.)
 Is it the best?
-Nope... however, it's free and low-impact, and at the risk of pissing a lot of people off, anti-malware just isn't that important, especially for more advanced users.</p>
+Nope, not even close... however, it's free and low-impact, and at the risk of pissing a lot of people off, <em>anti-malware just isn't that important</em>, especially for more advanced users.</p><p>I use McAfee on my work PCs to stay compliant with corporate IT standards, but I don't recommend it.</p>
         <p>On Mac OS X, I am reluctantly starting to use anti-malware tools, at least on work machines.
-Currently, I’m using McAffee.
+Currently, I’m using McAfee.
 I’m not thrilled with it, but I haven’t found anything I like better yet.
 At some point, I will discuss the configuration options I have selected to strike a balance between performance and security.</p>
         <p>I have previously recommended against anti-malware tools for Mac users— not because the Mac is inherently more secure, but because it was less of a target.
 That’s changing, and you can’t ignore the threat any more.
 Welcome to the world Windows users have inhabited for the last couple decades, Mac users.</p>

         <h2>File and Directory Encryption</h2>